ZuXiang7/ZuXiang7.github.io/redistheenemy.md

 ## Description

-This is a 3D game project where we write a custom game engine primarily with `c++`, limited 3rd party libraries and rendering API.
+[Red is the enemy](https://games.digipen.edu/games/red-is-the-enemy) is a 3D game project where we write a custom game engine primarily with `c++`, limited 3rd party libraries and rendering API.
 The project spans over 2 semester(6 months) and is completed in a group of 9.

 ## Role / What I worked on
 For this project, I was the tech lead and I worked primarily on